Salsabil Stakes

-The Salsabil Stakes is a Listed flat horse race in Ireland open to three-year-old thoroughbred fillies.
+The Salsabil Stakes is a Group 3 flat horse race in Ireland open to three-year-old thoroughbred fillies.
 It is run at Navan over a distance of 1 mile and 2 furlongs (2,012 metres), and it is scheduled to take place each year in April.

 The race was first run in 2003.
 It is named in honor of Salsabil who won the 1000 Guineas, Oaks and Irish Derby in 1990.
+It was originally classed at Listed level and was upgraded to Group 3 level in 2024.